ElrikGroupCo/docs-flightsayer/flight_status.md

         + prediction (object, required) - predicted flight delay information
             + delay_index (number, required) - Flightsayer delay index: a value between 1 and 10, representing a combination of the predicted delay.
 1 means the flight is predicted to be ontime, and 10 means a flight is likely to be highly delayed.
             + distribution (array[number], required) - flightsayer's prediction of delay for this flight, consisting of the following four probabilities:
-                + distribution[0] - probability of less than 30 minutes of delay
+                + 0 - probability of less than 30 minutes of delay
-                + distribution[1] - probabilitiy of between 30 and 60 minutes of delay
+                + 1 - probabilitiy of between 30 and 60 minutes of delay
-                + distribution[2] - probability of between 60 and 120 minutes of delay
+                + 2 - probability of between 60 and 120 minutes of delay
-                + distribution[3] - probability of 2+ hours of delay
+                + 3 - probability of 2+ hours of delay
             + causes (array[DelayCause], required) - an array of reasons explaining the cause for the prediction.
-        + historical_performance (object, optional) - historical on-time data for flights that are similar to this (same airline and flight number, same origin and destination, but the exact schedule departure time may vary by an hour).
+        + historical_performance (object, optional) - historical on time data for flights that are similar to this (same airline and flight number, same origin and destination, but the exact schedule departure time may vary by an hour).
             + arrival_delay (array[HistoricalDelayValue], required) - An array of 60 values representing the historical arrival performance of this flight over the last 60 days.
 The first value is 60 days ago and the last value in the array is yesterday.
             + last_updated (timestamp, required) - time at which arrival_delay was last updated.
-Note: Currently null for all cases, expect to go live shortly.
         + status (object, optional) - latest real time flight status
             + departure (object, required):
                 + scheduled(timestamp, required) - scheduled time of departure